w3c/cogai/demos/driving/README.md

 * https://www.w3.org/Data/demos/chunks/driving/

 This demo simulates driving a car across a town, as a task familiar to most of us.
 The map data was exported from Open Street Maps to an XML file, and converted into a file in the chunks format.
 The map is modelled as points with latitude and longitude, and paths as a sequence of points that denote a road or footpath.
 The A* algorithm is used to find a route between any two points.
+Rendering is based upon quad tree indexing, using the Cohen Sutherland algorithm to subdivide paths.
+Latitude and Longitude are mapped to metres for trignometric calculations.

 Vision is modelled in terms of the position of the car in the lane and the change of direction of the road at a gaze point ahead of the car.
 Road signs and upcoming junctions trigger alerts.
 The cognitive agent controls the car in terms of braking or acceleration, signalling at junctions, and switching the steering mode between lane following, and traversing a junction.
 Steering and braking/accelerating are devolved to real-time control loops mimicking the cortico cerebellar circuit.